 Agilent Technologies (A) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the scientific instrument maker had gained 2.49% in the past month.
-In that same time, the Computer and Technology sector lost 1.01%, while the S&P 500 gained 0.39%.
+Prior to today's trading, shares of the scientific instrument maker had gained 5.49% over the past month.
+This has outpaced the Computer and Technology sector's gain of 2.85% and the S&P 500's gain of 4.32% in that time.

-Investors will be hoping for strength from Agilent Technologies as it approaches its next earnings release.
+Wall Street will be looking for positivity from Agilent Technologies as it approaches its next earnings report date.
 In that report, analysts expect Agilent Technologies to post earnings of $1.17 per share.
 This would mark year-over-year growth of 10.38%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.65 billion, up 6.75% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.65 billion, up 6.75% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $4.82 per share and revenue of $6.7 billion, which would represent changes of +11.06% and +6.01%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.82 per share and revenue of $6.7 billion.
+These totals would mark changes of +11.06% and +6.01%, respectively, from last year.

 Investors should also note any recent changes to analyst estimates for Agilent Technologies.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.01% higher.
-Agilent Technologies is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Agilent Technologies is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Agilent Technologies is holding a Forward P/E ratio of 32.56.
-This represents a premium compared to its industry's average Forward P/E of 29.47.
+In terms of valuation, Agilent Technologies is currently trading at a Forward P/E ratio of 33.05.
+This represents a premium compared to its industry's average Forward P/E of 30.58.

-Meanwhile, A's PEG ratio is currently 3.62.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Electronics - Testing Equipment was holding an average PEG ratio of 3.23 at yesterday's closing price.
+We can also see that A currently has a PEG ratio of 3.67.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+A's industry had an average PEG ratio of 3.31 as of yesterday's close.

 The Electronics - Testing Equipment industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 116, putting it in the top 46% of all 250+ industries.
+This group has a Zacks Industry Rank of 175, putting it in the bottom 32% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America